Assistant Professor of Chemistry

 Structure of proteins and protein complexes

-We are using DEER, an advanced EPR technique, to develop coarse-grain structural models of proteins and protein complexes.
+We are using double electron-electron resonance (DEER) spectroscopy, an advanced EPR technique, to develop coarse-grain structural models of proteins and protein complexes.
 DEER can measure absolute distances of up to 8 nm with a precision of 0.1 nm between spin labels attached to cysteine residues in site-directed mutants.

 Materials for energy